ackertyson/dock-ops/README.md

 - `dock -p COMMAND`, or
 - `dock --production COMMAND`

+## Custom aliases

+To create a shorthand alias for a frequently used command, you can do:

+`dock -a NAME COMMAND`

+...where `COMMAND` is the `dock-ops` command you would otherwise enter.
+E.g., if you have a MongoDB instance running on a `mongodb` service with a long connection string which you can never remember, you can do:

+`dock -a mongo run mongodb bash -c 'mongo mongodb://mongodb/my-mongo-host'`

+...and thenceforth you can simply enter:

+`dock mongo`

+You can even tab-complete on alias names!
+And if you forget what aliases you have defined, you can do:

+`dock aliases`

+...to see all of them for the current project+mode.

 ## Native pass-thru

 Want to use a `docker`/`docker-compose`/`docker-machine` command that isn't